-Shohet & Jenner 2007
+Shohet & Jenner 20077

-As for collection, clients should come to know that you will actively (but professionally and in a commercially sensible manner) pursue any invoice that remains unpaid beyond your agreed trading terms.
-Again, this should be outlined in the engagement letter, prior to commencing work.
-You and your employees should have the so-called "hard conversations" with clients, so that clients know that you expect your invoices to be paid in a particular time frame.
+As for collection, clients should come to know that you will actively pursue any invoice that remains unpaid beyond your agreed trading terms.
+Follow up on these outstanding amounts in a professional and commercially sensible manner.
+Again, this should be outlined in the engagement letter which your client has signed off, prior to commencing work.
+If necessary, you and your key employees may need to have the so-called "hard conversations" with clients, so they know that you expect your invoices to be paid within your agreed trading terms.